colebaty/auto-reporting/README.md

 * images/attachments are stored in `./img`
 * [suggested Heading Shifter hotkeys](https://github.com/k4a-l/obsidian-heading-shifter#features)

+## `templates/frontmatter.yml`

+This file contains the metadata that populates the Title, Subtitle, Date, etc. fields in the report.
+Simply update this file with your information and it will automatically appear in the report.

+Alternatively, you can specify a custom frontmatter file with the `-y` flag.

 # Suggested Usage
 ## Take notes
 Take your notes in markdown, however you like.